The Lost Boys

 For Derby Community and Youth Theatres he’s written Education Education, Viking Tales, The Lady With A Lamp, and adaptations of Peer Gynt, Lysistrata, The Snow Queen, and The Children of Hercules, while in 2017, A Romantic Affair, and Strange Meeting, were produced by Lost Boys, Derby Live, and Sinfonia Viva.

-Emma Duder – Marketing, Design and Production Management
+Emma Duder – Marketing, Design and Company Management

 Emma has been involved in theatre in Derby since 2010.
 During that time she

 has acted as production manager for various theatre companies, bringing her

 organisational abilities and creative input to a variety of shows.
 Most latterly she